Beware the Jabberwock, my son!Lewis Carroll

 The Domed Hammer Face

-A domed face on a hammer has some advantages.
+A domed face on a hammer has some advantages, of course.
 For instance, when one needs to “set” a nail with it’s head just below the flat surface of the piece of wood into which the nail is driven.
 But does a domed face help the hammer drive nails faster or straighter?
 Does it help reduce the ratio of bent nails to straight nails?
 Does it motivate chisels more efficiently?
 No, no and no.

-Indeed, if your working hammer tends to bend a lot of nails, I recommend you carefully examine its face with a square for center and uniformity.
+Indeed, if your working hammer tends to bend a lot of nails, I recommend you carefully examine its face with a square for centricity and uniformity.
 “Doh! (palm to forehead).
 No frikin wonder,” may well be your genteel reaction.

-In addition, and especially if you are skilled at hitting the handle dead-center a high percentage of the time, a domed face will actually cause the crown to try to jump off the handle and to become beaten up, sometimes even dangerously deformed, eventually damaging the handle.
+In addition, and especially if you are skilled at hitting the handle dead-center a high percentage of the time, a domed face will actually encourage the crown to try to jump off the handle and to become beaten up, sometimes even dangerously deformed, eventually damaging the handle.

 The Flat Hammer Face